HubSpot’s GDPR settings make staying compliant significantly more straightforward, but knowing which tools to use (and when) can still be a challenge.

 Add a Cookies Banner - We know that having a cookie banner is a non-GDPR law, but as HubSpot has funnelled this tool into its GDPR platform, we wanted to make a special note of it.
 This functionality makes it easy to set up and implement cookies banners and settings based on your organisation's needs..

-GDPR-cookies-banner-granularAn example of a granular cookies banner that allows you to add more information and for visitors to opt in and out of specific types of cookies.
-This can also be set up directly in HubSpot.
+An example of a simple cookies banner set to show when you visit a page that has HubSpot tracking code installed.
+Text and settings can be changed.
+An example of a granular cookies banner that allows you to add more information and for visitors to opt in and out of specific types of cookies.
+This can also be set up directly in HubSpot. |

-For a more detailed description of their GDPR tools, check out their product playbook
+For a more detailed description of their GDPR tools, check out their product playbook.

 What does HubSpot need me to do?